 - congenital cardiac abnormalities 2

-Although presentation is usually with deformity, in some patients swelling and erythema may be present 4.
+Although the presentation is usually with deformity, in some patients swelling and erythema may be present 4.

-Radiographic changes affect the terminal phalanx of the 5th digit, in most cases bilaterally, and are characterised as:
+Radiographic changes affect the terminal phalanx of the 5th digit, in most cases bilaterally, and are characterized as:

 - palmar and radial deviation